ansys/openapi-common/doc/source/index.rst

    sudo apt install build-essentials python3.8-dev libkrb5-dev
    pip install ansys-openapi-common[linux-kerberos]

-Once the installation completes, ensure your ``krb5.conf`` file is set up correctly for your Kerberos configuration and that you have a valid ``keytab file`, which is normally at ``/etc/krb5.keytab``.
+Once the installation completes, ensure that your ``krb5.conf`` file is set up correctly for your Kerberos configuration and that you have a valid ``keytab file`, which is normally in ``/etc/krb5.keytab``.

 API Reference
 -------------
-For comprehensive API information, see :doc:`API reference <api/api>`.
+For comprehensive API documentation, see :doc:`API reference <api/api>`.

 Contributing
 ------------
-Contributions to this repository are welcomed.
+Contributions to this library are welcomed.
 For more information, see the :doc:`Contributor Guide<contributing>`.

 Project Index